caleb-wo/WeddingWebsite/README.md

 ## Design

 It is a Spring Framework full stack application.
 In the project, I also have a collection of WebP photos from my engangement pictures.
 The frontend makes a call to the backend & gets the images needed as the user goes through each page.
 I utilized Heroku to host the site.
 On our wedding invites we included a QR code that pointed to the heroku web address.
-We also used a custom TinyUrl—_tinyurl.com/mrxmrswolfe_—instead of purchasing a domain name as a more accesible option for those who could use the QR code.
+We also used a custom TinyUrl—_tinyurl.com/mrxmrswolfe_—instead of purchasing a domain name as a more accesible option for those who could not use the QR code.

 ## Tools